 used for meals.
 In

-This was removed in the early 1980’s to make space for a small
+waiter.
+This was removed in the early 1980’s and is now used for office material

 and storage, but in the original house it was used to store the best china.